helvince/recipe-book-2024/README.md

 # CodeRefinery recipe book

 We use this repository to teach Git and also to collect some nice recipes.
-Vincent is there to make them nicer!
+Vincent is there to make them nicer and faster!

 This exercise is created from https://github.com/coderefinery/recipe-book-template.
 If you wish to improve the exercise itself, please direct your pull requests